Daniel-Pailanir/childrenSchools/README.md

 # childrenSchools
-Replication materials for Schools as a Safety-net project (Clarke, Larroulet, Pailañir & Quintana)
+Replication materials for Schools as a Safety-net: The Impact of School Closures and Reopenings on Rates of Reporting of Violence Against Children (Clarke, Larroulet, Pailañir & Quintana)